 Reyes, named after Mets shortstop Jose Reyes, is a Labrador Retriever born in March 2007.
 Reyes is a duck-dog in training.
 Shea is a Vizsla born in June 2009 and named after the stadium where the Mets played for many years.

 Dr. Cynthia Wiseman competes in horse trials and also trains horses.
 Varsity Blues (George) is her current competition horse.
-Valedictorian, is a race-bred Thoroughbred who was rescued from slaughter in 2014.
 Her retired competition horse, Hampton, is an off-track Thoroughbred and is a whopping 17h tall.
 Hawk is another retired off-track Thoroughbred that was purchased from auction.
-Tucker is a 14.1h red roan pony.
+Tucker is a 14.2h red roan pony.